 Traditionally, a wooden pestle or muddler is used to mash fresh herbs with simple syrup or citrus fruit juice.
-However, some prefer using an electric juicer with a stainless steel mesh basket instead of using a pestle or juicing by hand.
+However, some prefer using an electric juicer with a stainless steel mesh basket instead of a pestle or juicing by hand.

 Step 4: Fill the pitcher with water and ice.

-Step 5: Refrigerate for at least 1 hour or overnight.
+Step 5: Refrigerate for at least 1 hour or overnight

 Once you’ve strained the regular water, Fruit, and herbs from your infusion, it’s time to chill it.
 The time depends on how long you want your flavored water to stay fresh and flavorful.
-If you're planning on drinking it within an hour or two, let your infusion sit at room temperature for about 30 minutes.
+If you plan on drinking it within an hour or two, let your infusion sit at room temperature for about 30 minutes.
 If you want to keep it up to a week in the fridge (or longer.), refrigerate immediately after straining out the solids.

 Whether infusing ice cubes with herbs like black pepper or fresh mint or adding sliced Fruit into regular water before chilling in the fridge overnight, make sure that everything has time to steep before drinking.

-Step 6: Strain into glasses, a carafe, or a reusable bottle to serve.
+Step 6: Strain into glasses, a carafe, or a reusable bottle to serve

+Now that your infused cold water is ready to be served, you can do a few more things to make it easier for guests.
 Use a fine mesh strainer or cheesecloth to drain the liquid’s excess pulp.
-This will help keep the fruit pulp out of the glass and let people see what they're drinking.
-You can also use this technique if you want to serve your fruit water over ice instead of plain—just strain once more through another piece of cloth or paper towel after adding ice.
+This will help keep the fruit pulp out of the glass and let people see what they drink.
+You can also use this technique if you want to serve your fruit water over ice instead of plain—just strain again through another piece of cloth or paper towel after adding ice.

 What are some of the best fruits, herbs, and spices for flavor infusions?